bzvnr/Renumber-Textile-References/README.md

 - Open [config.js](./lib/config.js) and update the variable values to the desired values (ex: referenceSection: "changeTheValueInQuotes")
 - Save [config.js](./lib/config.js) to preserve any changes made
 - See steps 3-5 from the [Installation](#installation) section for instructions on opening the system's terminal, navigating to the project directory, and downloading npm packages
-- In terminal, enter the command `npm run build` (if interested, see [npm commands](#npm-commands) for how this works)
+- In terminal, enter the command `npm run build` (if interested, see [npm commands](#npm-commands) for what this does)
-- Open `index.html` in any browser.
-The webpage should use the provided values in [config.js](./lib/config.js) with the project files to update any provided text
+- Open `index.html` in a browser.
+The webpage should use the values in [config.js](./lib/config.js) when updating any provided text

 ### Important Details

-- *referenceSection* - a variable in [config.js](./lib/config.js), a part of a text assumed to be the last [heading](https://textile-lang.com/doc/headings) / a unique last section in a text.
+- *referenceSection* - a variable in [config.js](./lib/config.js), it is assumed to be the last [heading](https://textile-lang.com/doc/headings) / a unique last section in a text.
 The [program](./lib/renumberReferences.js) places all references under the *referenceSection* after it is finished renumbering them
   - As seen in the [example](#example), *referenceSection's* default value is `h2.
 External References`.
 This can be changed by following the [configuration instructions](#configuration-instructions)
-  - All references are placed under the *referenceSection*, regardless of where they are in the <textarea> (for limits see[limitations](#bugs)).
+  - All references are placed under the *referenceSection*, regardless of where they are in the <textarea> (for limits see [limitations](#bugs)).
 Note that with the current implementation, any text after the *referenceSection* that is not a reference may be lost

 ## Limitations